Monotonic Alpha-divergence Minimisation for Variational Inference: Numerical Experiments

 \end{enumerateList}

-\subsection{Comparing the RGD and the MG approaches with $\eta_n = 0.$}
+\subsubsection{Comparing the RGD and the MG Approaches with $\eta_n = 0$}

-Recall that setting $\eta_n =0.$ at all times $n$ corresponds to keeping the mixture weights fixed throughout the algorithms.
-In that case and as explained in \Cref{relwork:LiTurner}, our RGD approach relates to Gradient Ascent steps on the VR Bound \cite{2016arXiv160202311L} w.r.t. the means of our Gaussian components.

-Our goal in this first numerical experiment is then to compare the performances of the RGD approach \citep[that can be derived from][]{2016arXiv160202311L} to the novel MG approach we have introduced in our work.
+Setting $\eta_n =0$ at all times $n \geq 1$ keeps the mixture weights fixed in Algorithm~\ref{algo:GMMsMAIS}.
+In that case, our RGD approach relates to Gradient Ascent steps on the VR Bound \citep{2016arXiv160202311L} w.r.t. the means of our Gaussian components (see \Cref{relwork:LiTurner}).
+We then want to compare the performances of the RGD approach \citep[that can be derived from][]{2016arXiv160202311L} to the novel MG approach we have introduced in our work.